pavankovurru/API_Automation_Framework/README.md

  # API AUTOMATION

  This project uses REST ASSURED (Java DSL) to query an endpoint, Validate ResponseCode and to validate JSON payload.
  MySQL JDBC driver is then used to connect and query the database to validate accuracy of the API response.

+ `SshUtlities` - will use jsch java library to multi hop into server via jump server, executes shell command and returns response.

+ `AeroSpikeUtility` - will return areospike result based on the unique key provided to it

  ## FRAME WORK STACK
  ```